rabits/ha-td-ble/README.md

 Sorry, limited support and no warranty - you on your own and I take no responsibility for any of your actions.
-So make sure you know what you doing for each and every step - otherwise you can't use the provided information in this repository or integration.
+So make sure you know what you doing for each and every step - otherwise you can't use the provided information or integration from this repository.

 In case you see some issues with your device after using this integration - Transducers Direct support could be unable to help you.
 Author of the integration is not related to Transducers Direct